 The inside part of capacitors are made up of an insulator between two metal plates.
 The properties of this metal allow the capacitor to store electrons and the insulator prevents the electrons from flowing from one plate to another.
-The capacitor therefore stores energy in the form of electricity just as a battery would hold a charge of electricity.
-It is therefore necessary to take great care whenever working around capacitors even when the power to the unit has been turned off.
-A motor capacitor can cause serious injury or worse so caution is advised whenever working around capacitors.
-Motor capacitors can be discharged using a resistor across it’s contacts.
-A 20,000 ohm resistor should be used to discharge the motor capacitor before working near or on a circuit with a capacitor in it.
-Remember, any motor capacitor, whether it be a motor start capacitor or a power capacitor can cause great injury or worse so handle with care.
+The capacitor, therefore, stores energy in the form of electricity just as a battery would hold a charge of electricity.
+It is, therefore, necessary to take great care whenever working around capacitors even when the power to the unit has been turned off.

 Capacitors are measured or rated according to a microfarad rating.
 Generally, run capacitors are rated for lower microfarad ratings from 3 microfarads to 50 microfarads.
 Start capacitors have much higher ranges and can be purchased in sizes all the way up to 800 microfarads.
 Capacitors also have a voltage rating on them with voltage ranging from 240 volts to 440 volts.
 It is good practice whenever replacing any electrical components to use an exact replacement.
 There are rules of thumbs that allow one to use a part that is not an exact replacement which is in a certain range but it is best to use an exact replacement.
-To check to see if a capacitor is bad use a capacitance tester to measure the microfarad rating on the capacitor.
+To check to see if a capacitor is bad, use a capacitance tester to measure the microfarad rating on the capacitor.
 Compare it with the manufacturers rating.
 If it is more than ten percent off the microfarad rating on the capacitor replace it.
 With the Microfarad ratings, it is important to follow the 10 percent rule: that is stay within plus or minus 10 percent of the microfarad rating.
 With the voltage rating, it is okay to go up on the voltage with the replacement but never down.
 In other words of you have a capacitor rated for 370 volts that is 25 microfarads if you do not have an exact replacement but one that is 25 microfarads and 440 volts that is an acceptable replacement.

 Additionally, if the motor or compressor fails to start for whatever reason part of the troubleshooting list of things to check will be the capacitor.
 A bad capacitor can cause a motor to fail and burn up especially when heavy load conditions exist.
 It is difficult to tell unless you are familiar with capacitors but a capacitor that is bulged out on the top or sides is a bad capacitor.
 It needs to be replaced.
 There is always an inherent danger when working on electrical components and especially on capacitors.
 They will shock you even when the power to the equipment is off.
 Always have a trained expert HVAC technician check out the equipment.
 They can diagnose the problem quickly and efficiently and have the system back up in no time.
 They are also very familiar with all the dangers involved so it will done safely with no injuries.